astoeckel/femtosip/README.md

 a Raspberry Pi connected to the door gong (via relay or opto-isolator) which calls the `femtosip` Python script whenever the gong is triggered.

-## Features

-* No dependencies apart from Python
-* Extremely tiny
-* Runs on Raspberry Pis
-* Likely broken

 ## How to use

 *FemtoSIP* only depends on Python 3 which is present on most Linux